Prediction with Unpredictable Feature Evolution: Framework

+We focus on both classification and regression tasks.
+In each round, the predictor receives an instance and is required to do prediction.
+After the prediction has been made, the true label is revealed and the predictor will suffer a $loss$ which exhibits the discrepancy between the prediction and the true label.

-Our goal is to leverage the assistance from the previous feature space to always obtain good performance in the current feature space, namely, during period $T_2$, no matter at the beginning or at any other time step.
-The key idea is to establish relationship between the previous and current feature space by an overlapping period where both previous and current features exist.
-Then the well-learned model on the previous feature space can be applied to the current feature space to assist the performance in this current feature space.
-But in our setting, we do not have an intact overlapping period.
-Thus we need to study whether we can rebuild it.
+Our goal is to always keep the model performing well even when there are only few data when new feature space emerges.
+It is worth noting that this goal should be implemented without storing the history or in a one-pass manner due to the large volume and high velocity of data.
+Specifically, we want to make our model obtain good performance in the current feature space during period $T_2$ shown in Figure~\ref{Illustration}, no matter at the beginning or at any other time step.
+The basic idea is to establish relationship between the previous and current feature space by an overlapping period where both previous and current features exist.
+Then the well-learned model in the previous feature space can be utilized to assist the performance in the current feature space.
+Nevertheless, in our setting, we do not have an intact overlapping period.
+Thus we need to study whether we can rebuild it and this may need matrix completion techniques~\cite{DBLP:journals/jmlr/Recht11, DBLP:journals/cacm/CandesR12,JMLR:2019:Zhang}.
 Since time is seasonal, it is reasonable to assume that two instances on the same periodic point are linearly related.
-Thus, we have chance to rebuild the overlapping period with the help of observed instances.
-Therefore, the framework of our method is clear.
-Concretely, we have mainly four steps.
-The first step is to learn a good model in the previous feature space as a prepared backup.
-Then in order to build the relationship between the previous and the current feature space, we need to complete the overlapping period, that is matrix $M$ showed in Figure~\ref{Illustration}, where the features start to vanish and emerge.
-In the third step, we learn the mapping between $M$ and $N$.
-Finally, we learn a model on the current feature space, which will be boosted by the well-learned model from the previous feature space.
-The framework of our method is summarized in Algorithm~\ref{framework}.
+Thus, we have a chance to rebuild the overlapping period with the help of observed intact instances from the previous feature space, i.e., the matrix $A$ shown in Figure~\ref{Illustration}.